A Show of Hands (video): Track listing

 "YYZ" is not listed on the DVD track list.

 The DVD version of A Show of Hands contains the full program of the VHS version; "Lock and Key" appeared on the laserdisc version of A Show of Hands, but does not appear on the DVD or VHS versions.
 It was later included on a bonus disc in the R40 Box Set.

-During the "La Villa Strangiato" section of the closing medley, Lifeson approaches his microphone and yells for several seconds.
-His words are silenced and a message appears onscreen telling viewers that his offensive speech has been censored.
-Lifeson actually said, "Singing is easy" and proceeded to make a series of strange random noises.
-Although the band has never confirmed what (if anything) Lifeson said, they have admitted that the censorship was a joke.